Graduate Program Data Based Decisions

 The Department established new and more effective procedures for tracking students through their graduate program.
 A thorough review of current students several years ago led to the identification of individuals in need of special encouragement.
 An enhanced system for tracking student progress was implemented, which resulted in the rapid completion of nearly all students whose progress had previously slowed.

-A newly designed database is in progress as of Fall 2016.
-That database will allow the Graduate Programs Directors to monitor more efficiently completion of program benchmarks by our graduate students, and it will also assist us in maintaining current data on student demographics and information on the employment of program alumni.
+A newly designed graduate program database was completed in 2020.
+That database will allow the Graduate Programs Directors and Graduate Program Coordinator to monitor more efficiently completion of program benchmarks by our students, and it will also assist us in maintaining current data on student demographics and information on the employment of program alumni.

 Seek additional sources of funding for stipends, graduate research, travel, and recruiting

-With strong support from the College of Science, the Department has recently increased its stipends for Graduate Teaching Assistantships.
-It also has sought opportunities to increase the availability of scholarships, both for general graduate support and for specific purposes such as field travel.
-In addition, Biology is among a number of departments at USU whose faculty will be participating in a newly awarded National Science Foundation Research Traineeship program on climate adaptation.
+With strong support from the College of Science, the Department increased its stipends for Graduate Teaching Assistantships 4 years ago, and we are assessing if we can do so again despite flat funding for stipends and tuition waivers.
+We have also sought opportunities to increase the availability of scholarships, both for general graduate support and for specific purposes such as field travel.
+The Department has been successful in increasing scholarship opportunities in recent years with the addition of several new scholarships and research awards (Ecology and Whitworth).
+In addition, Biology is among a number of departments at USU whose faculty and students are participating in a National Science Foundation Research Traineeship program on climate adaptation.